Lipen/bdd-rs/examples/model_checking/docs/theory.typ

         & = (not "bad") and "all successors also satisfy" (not "bad")
   $

-  If the transition relation is correctly designed (never transitions to both-green state), then $Z_2 = Z_1$ and the property holds!
+  If the transition relation is correctly designed (never transitions to both-green state), then $Z_2 = Z_1$ and the property holds.

   *Step 3: Check initial states*